yanjiesong/yanjiesong.github.io/_pages/about.md

 Physica A: Statistical Mechanics and its Applications. \
 • 2025-9-30, The manuscript entitled "Multi-Satellite Scheduling for Stereo Tracking of Moving Targets via Parallel Island Differential Evolutionary Algorithm" has been accepted by IEEE Transactions on Aerospace and Electronic Systems. \
 • 2025-8-2, The manuscript entitled "A learning algorithm based on similarity identification and knowledge transfer for dynamic multi-objective optimization" has been accepted by IEEE Transactions on Evolutionary Computation. \
+• 2025-7-30, The comments entitled "Can large language models solve complex engineering issues?
+Practical applications in reliability systems engineering" has been accepted by Engineering. \
 • 2025-1-9, One TSMC paper was selected as the Highly Cited Paper in Web of Science. \
 • 2024-12-20, The manuscript entitled "An Evolutionary Task Scheduling Algorithm Using Fuzzy Fitness Evaluation Method for Communication Satellite Network" has been accepted by Swarm and Evolutionary Computation. \
 • 2024-11-15, One SWEVO survey was selected as the Highly Cited Paper in Web of Science. \